- The PSC

 A separate team of advisory staff is designated to answer commissioners' questions and to support them.
 The advocate staff prosecutes the case.
-Also, the Consumers' Utility Counsel (CUC) represents residential and small commercial consumers in the rate case procedure.
 The utility publishes a notice of hearing in newspapers of general circulation in its service area.
 This is done 30 to 60 days after the filing.
-The PSC issues a procedural and scheduling order and may hold a pre-hearing conference with all interested parties.
+The PSC issues a procedural and scheduling order.
 The Commission staff can request any additional information it needs on the rate request, and the utility provides it.

 For 30 days following the first published notice of the proceedings, requests to intervene are considered by the Commission.
-The Commission grants the requests either at the pre-hearing conference or on the first day of the hearing.
-The intervenors can request information from the utility, which it must provide.
+The Commission typically grants the requests on the first day of the hearing.
 The Commission staff and other intervenors begin their investigations.
-Adversary staff activities may include hiring consultants, taking depositions from witnesses, limited auditing of selected utility records and gathering other data.
+The Commission staff can request information from the utility, which it must provide.
+Advocacy staff activities may include hiring consultants, taking depositions from witnesses, limited auditing of selected utility records and gathering other data.

 The utility presents its case at a public hearing conducted by the commissioners within 90 to 120 days after the initial filing.
 These hearings generally last from three to five days.
-Public witnesses usually present their testimony the first day.
-All witnesses are subject to cross-examination by the adversary staff and other intervenors.
+All witnesses are subject to cross-examination by the advocacy staff and intervenors.